wkumari/draft-vandergaast-edns-client-subnet/README.md

    Cache lookups are first done as usual for a DNS query, using the query tuple of <name, type, class>.
 Then the appropriate RRset MUST be chosen based on longest prefix matching.
-The client address to

-Contavalli, et al.     Expires September 22, 2016              [Page 14]

-Internet-Draft        Client Subnet in DNS Queries            March 2016

-   use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.
+The client address to use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.

    o  If no ECS option was provided, the client's address is used.

-   o  If there was an ECS option specifying SOURCE PREFIX-LENGTH but no
+   o  If there was an ECS option specifying SOURCE PREFIX-LENGTH and
-      ADDRESS, the client's address is used but SOURCE PREFIX-LENGTH is initially ignored.
+      ADDRESS covering the client's address, the client address is used but SOURCE PREFIX-LENGTH is initially ignored.
 If no covering entry is found and SOURCE PREFIX-LENGTH is shorter than the configured maximum length allowed for the cache, repeat the cache lookup for an entry that exactly matches SOURCE PREFIX-LENGTH.
       These special entries, which do not cover longer prefix lengths, occur as described in the previous section.

    o  If there was an ECS option with an ADDRESS, the ADDRESS from it
       MAY be used if local policy allows.
 Policy can vary depending on